Meet Grand Designs’ Joe Stuart and Lina Nilsson

-There are so many people who want to talk about themselves in this market place – there are people at this show today, who are here to tell you all about what they know and guide you on your project.
-They may charge a fee for it but I’ve always been told you pay for experience so you either pay by making mistakes that you have to find your way out of or you pay by getting someone in to give you that experience from their own past experiences.’
+There are so many people who want to talk about themselves in this market place – there are people at [Grand Designs Live] today, who are here to guide you on your project.
+They may charge a fee for it but I’ve always been told you pay for experience, so you either pay by making mistakes that you have to find your way out of, or you pay by getting someone in to offer you their experience.

-What’s your favourite eco-friendly feature in your new home?
+What’s your favourite eco-friendly feature in your home?

 What words of wisdom got you through the process?

-Joe Stuart owns his own company, Warehome, specialising in creating homes with a focus on sustainable, quality solutions that are directly driven from the clients’ wants and needs.
+Joe Stuart owns Warehome, which specialises in creating homes with a focus on bespoke sustainable solutions